What is Autism

 Hand flapping, hand gazing, body rocking or other self-stimulatory behaviors as early as six months

-Absence of babbling by 12 months Absence of back-and-forth gestures such as pointing, showing, or waving by 12 months
+Absence of back-and-forth gestures such as pointing, showing, or waving by 12 months

 Fixation on audio/ video stimulation by 18 months